appacademy/may-21-module-3-notes/week-08/day-03/study-guide.md

   .then((resolveArg) => {
     // resolveArg is the argument that gets passed into the resolve function in the promise
     // executed when promise is resolved
-  }, (rejectArg) => {
-    // rejectArg is the argument that gets passed into the reject function in the promise
-    // executed when promise is rejected
   });
 ```